 In July 2014, the IASB issued the final version of International Financial Reporting Standard ("IFRS") 9, "Financial Instruments", which replaces IAS 39, "Financial Instruments: Recognition and Measurement".
 IFRS 9 provides guidance on the classification and measurement of financial assets and financial liabilities, establishes an expected credit losses impairment model and a new hedge accounting model with corresponding risk management activity disclosures.
 The standard is effective for annual periods beginning on or after January 1, 2018.
+The Company has not yet determined the impact of IFRS 9 on its condensed interim consolidated financial statements.

-IFRS 15 'Revenue from Contracts with Customers'
+IFRS 15 - Revenue from Contracts with Customers

 IFRS 15 presents new requirements for the recognition of revenue, replacing IAS 18 'Revenue', IAS 11 'Construction Contracts', and several revenue-related Interpretations.
 The new standard establishes a controlbased revenue recognition model and provides additional guidance in many areas not covered in detail under existing IFRSs, including how to account for arrangements with multiple performance obligations, variable pricing, customer refund rights, supplier repurchase options, and other common complexities.

-IFRS 15 is effective for reporting periods beginning on or after January 1, 2017.
+IFRS 15 is effective for reporting periods beginning on or after January 1, 2018.
 Management has not yet assessed the impact of IFRS 15 on the condensed interim consolidated financial statements.